RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 <uses-permission android:name="android.permission.WAKE_LOCK" />
 ```

-2. Add the following functions and call them before you start working with camera so that you don't need to manually set up camera premissions for your app
+2. Add the following functions and call them before you start working with camera so that you don't need to manually set up camera permissions for your app
 ```kotlin
 private boolean checkPermission() {
     return ContextCompat.checkSelfPermission(this, Manifest.permission.CAMERA) == PackageManager.PERMISSION_GRANTED;